 While some of the Samsung flagships are waterproof, considerable water damage can cause this problem.
-If any of your Samsung Galaxy phones was accidentally damaged in water, do not try to turn the phone on or charge it immediately.
+If your Android device was accidentally damaged in water, do not try to turn the phone on or charge it immediately.
 Allow all parts of the phone to dry completely before you consider using the phone.

-When Samsung Galaxy S3 was introduced as a waterproof phone, some owners complained that their Samsung Galaxy won’t charge after water damage.
-While the phone is water resistant, there are a lot of things that can still cause the damage.
+When Samsung Galaxy S3 was introduced as a waterproof phone, some owners complained that their Samsung Galaxy wouldn’t charge after water damage.
+While the phone is water-resistant, there are a lot of things that can still cause damage.
 Make sure you try these steps, not only for the S3 but for any Samsung Galaxy phone if it gets wet.

-Allow the phone to dry for 24 hours by removing the battery (if it is removable) and the back cover and putting all the parts of the phone in a bag of rice.
+Allow the phone to dry for 24 hours by removing the battery (if it is removable) and the back cover and putting all the phone parts in a bag of rice.

-Once it is dried, clean the charging port and connect the charger, allow the phone to charge and then switch it on.
+Once it is dried, clean the charging port, connect the charger, allow the phone to charge, and then switch it on.

 What to do if my Samsung Galaxy Can Be Recognized by My Computer but Does Not Power On?

-When your Samsung Galaxy does not Power on but when you connect it to your computer, your system is able to recognize it, then you can try to reinstate the Android operating system.
-It may have gone corrupt for some reason or if it is powered off because you were trying to tweak the system software or if you tried to change something in the custom ROM.
-Google provides firmware images that can be easily installed if your computer can read your Samsung Galaxy phone.
+When your Samsung Galaxy does not Power on, but when you connect it to your computer, your system can recognize it, then you can try to reinstate the Android operating system.
+It may have gone corrupt for some reason, or if it is powered off because you were trying to tweak the system software or if you tried to change something in the custom ROM.
+Google provides firmware images that can be easily installed on your computer can read your Samsung Galaxy phone.

-Do this if you understand firmware and installation of software on a phone through the computer.
+Do this if you understand firmware and installation of software on the phone through the computer.
 If any of this is too difficult for you, leave it to a professional.

-There are several ways to turn off the Samsung Galaxy device but it requires the power button in order to turn it on.
-So, the situation is bit pathetic in case the power button becomes non-responding for some unknown reason.
-If this is the case, then the phone must be taken to a technician to repair the power button, however there is also way to turn on the device without a power button.
+There are several ways to turn off the Samsung Galaxy device, but it requires a power button to turn it on.
+So, the situation is tricky in case the power button becomes non-responding for some unknown reason.
+If this is the case, the phone must be taken to a technician to repair the power button.
+However, there is also a way to turn on the device without a power button.
 What you are required to do to turn on the device is,

 - Wait for few seconds and then reinsert the battery.

-- Next press and hold down the Volume down and then connect the phone with a PC through USB cable.
+- Next, press and hold down the Volume Down and then connect the phone to a PC through a USB cable.
 But continue holding the Volume down button.

-This is a very common issue and it is pretty much understandable that the reason your device is turning on is the third party application you recently installed in your Samsung Galaxy Device.
+This is a prevalent issue, and it is pretty much understandable that the reason your device is turning on is the third-party application you recently installed on your Samsung Galaxy Device.
 However, this is clearly understandable after performing a boot in safe mode.
-But this is bit difficult to perform a boot in safe mode when the phone is not turning on at all.
-So, in this case you are advised to go for a factory reset as this will delete all the files, documents, apps everything from the device and leave it as the new branded one.
-Here is how to perform factory reset using the hard keys.
+But it is a bit difficult to perform a boot in safe mode when the phone is not turning on.
+So, in this case, you are advised to go for a factory reset as this will delete all the files, documents, apps, everything from the device and leave it as the new branded one.
+Here is how to perform the factory reset using the hard keys.

-- As you see the Samsung Galaxy logo on the screen or the phone vibrate once, release the power key but keep holding the other two keys.
-After few seconds, the Android System Recovery screen will be appeared.
-Release the other two keys then.
+- As you see the Samsung Galaxy logo on the screen or the phone vibrate once, release the Power key but keep holding the other two keys.
+After few seconds, the Android System Recovery screen will appear.
+Release the other two keys, then.

-- Now make use of Volume button to navigate to any option and select that using Power button.
+- Now use the Volume button to navigate to any option and select that using the Power button.

-- Here you need to select factory reset or wipe data option and then go for reboot system now.
+- You need to select the factory reset or wipe data option and then go for a reboot system now.

 Now try switching on the device to see if it gets on then.

-What should I do if my Android smartphone won’t turn on after a drop from hand?
+What should I do if my Android smartphone won’t turn on after a drop from my hand?

-If you have accidentally dropped your Samsung device and it gets off after the drop, then the first step you should try is to turn on the device is by long pressing the power button.
-If the device remain unresponsive, then perform a soft reset by removing the back cover and then pulling out the battery.
+If you have accidentally dropped your Samsung device and get off after the drop, then the first step you should try is to turn on the device by long-pressing the power button.
+If the device remains unresponsive, perform a soft reset by removing the back cover and then pulling out the battery.
 Wait for few seconds and replace the battery.
 Now see if it brings any changes.
-If not then, connect the phone with your PC and see if it can recognize the device.
-In case all these steps become helpless to turn on your Samsung device, the last step is to take it to a technician.
+If not then, connect the phone to your PC and see if it can recognize the device.
+If all these steps become helpless to turn on your Samsung device, the last step is to take it to a technician.

 This is one of those problems which are difficult to troubleshoot and even more difficult to deal with because all you have is a blank screen staring at you.
-These problems and their solutions have been found and are effective in fixing Samsung Galaxy won’t turn on or charge on Samsung Galaxy S3, Samsung Galaxy S4, Samsung Galaxy S5, Samsung Galaxy S6, S6 Edge and the newest Samsung Galaxy S7 and S7 Edge.
-Also if you are holding any other Android device or tablet including the Galaxy Note series, these solutions will be helpful in fixing the said issue.
+These problems and their solutions have been found.
+They effectively fix Samsung Galaxy won’t turn on or charge on Samsung Galaxy S3, Samsung Galaxy S4, Samsung Galaxy S5, Samsung Galaxy S6, S6 Edge, and the newest Samsung Galaxy S7 and S7 Edge.
+Also, if you are holding any other Android device or tablet, including the Galaxy Note series, these solutions will help fix the said issue.

-However, if all the possible fixes are tried by you and still you are unable to charge your Galaxy or Android device, chances are your phone is suffering from a hardware issue which require you to take the device to expert technician or any nearest Samsung Galaxy store.
+However, if you try all the possible fixes and are still unable to charge your Galaxy or Android device, chances are your phone is suffering from a hardware issue that requires you to take the device to an expert technician or any nearest Samsung Galaxy store.